chianti-atomic/ChiantiPy/docs/source/quick_start.rst

 This short tutorial will demonstrate some of the capabilities of ChiantiPy and the CHIANTI database.
 It assumes that you know what the CHIANTI database provides and why you want to use it.
 It is useful to begin by exploring the properties of the **ion class**, as much of ChiantiPy is based on it.
 An ion such as Fe XIV is specified by the string 'fe_14', in the usual CHIANTI notation.

-Perhaps the easiest way is to use a jupyter-notebook or a jupyter3-notebook to load the quick start notebook file QuickStart.ipynb in the directory ipython_notebooks.
+Perhaps the easiest way is to use a jupyter-notebook or a jupyter3-notebook to load the quick start notebook file QuickStart.ipynb in the directory jupyter_notebooks.
 Then, just run each cell step by step.
 If you are not familiar with notebooks, then you can cut and paste the following code into a Python/IPython session.

 N.B.:  in the time some of the plots and data were produced, there have been some changes to ChiantiPy and CHIANTI.
 It is possible that you might find difference (hopefully small).